mikolajszymczuk1/StudySyncService/README.md

 ## About

-Service project for Drift Detailers
+Service project for Study Sync app

 ## Tech stack